sinequa/sba-angular/docs/libraries/components/result.md

 ### Icon

-The `sq-result-icon` component displays the icon of a document, defined by its **file extension** (`record.fileExt`).
+The `sq-result-icon` component displays the icon of a document, defined by its **file extension** (`record.fileext`).
 This component simply inserts a `<span>` element with a class name including the file extension.

-You need to map these extensions to actual icons in your stylesheet.
-In [Vanilla Search]({{site.baseurl}}apps/2-vanilla-search.html), this is done with [Font Awesome](https://fontawesome.com/) icons, via the [`src/styles/icons.scss`](https://github.com/sinequa/sba-angular/blob/master/projects/vanilla-search/src/styles/icons.scss) stylesheet.
+You need to map these extensions to actual icons in the TypeScript.
+It is based on the [`default format icon mappings`](https://github.com/sinequa/sba-angular/blob/master/projects/components/result/result-icon/icons.ts) which are relying on [Font Awesome](https://fontawesome.com/).
+You can override using the `formatIcons` input from the component, [Vanilla Search]({{site.baseurl}}apps/2-vanilla-search.html) doing it using `appService.app?.data?.formatIcons`.

 <doc-result-icon></doc-result-icon>